peter-lim91/fizzbuzzpro/README.md

 ## But why?

-I'd already created the core "feature".
-Turning it into an actual service provided the opportunity to use and learn the following.
+I'd already created the core "feature" for fun.
+Building it into a "proper" website provided the opportunity to use and learn the following.

 - Next.js
 - React